 cCriteria for PSS 3 relevant to recreational drug use include abnormal chest Xray with symptoms, generalized paralysis, blindness or deafness

+Please indicate by ticking the box if the participant has been included because of suspected severe opioid toxicity.
+Features that might suggest this include rapidly developing unconsciousness, hypotension, pulmonary oedema, pinpoint pupils and response to the antidote naloxone.
+Please also note naloxone administration in section 5.

 Please give as much detail about the substances as you can, i.e. the substances the participant reports he/she has taken, e.g. heroin, Green Rolex, ecstasy, spice, unidentified white powder etc. Please use one row for each substance.
 Use a further sheet if more than 4 substances.
 It is recognised that some information may be missing or there may be uncertainty about what has been taken and the timing of that, but please provide what information is available.

 The time and date ended is only required for chronic exposures (e.g. those taken over more than 1 hour).
 For an acute single exposure these columns can be left blank.